 The styling has useful evolved but looks a touch conservative in this station wagon guise.
 The front of the cabin's of much higher quality than before and comes complete with Ford's latest 'SYNC3' infotainment touchscreen in most models.
 There's space for four adults inside without too much of a squeeze, but levering a third body onto the rear bench will be a bit of a pinch.
 Since this is an estate though, our emphasis needs to be on the luggage bay, which really is a lot bigger than it is in the hatch.
 A typically-specified estate model fitted with a mini-spare offers up to 575-litres of capacity - or as much as 728-litres if you load to the roof.
 If you need more room and want to push forward the 60:40-split rear bench, then up to 1,620-litres of space is on offer, thanks to 175mm of extra loading length this time round and an extra 43mm of roof height for this generation model, an increase apparently calculated so as to enable owners to comfortably accommodate a dog crate.
 Go for this station wagon variant and auto-folding 'Easy Fold' rear seat backs come as standard, plus you can have a gesture-controlled powered tailgate if you're prepared to pay extra for it.

-Let's get to the figures, which as usual we'll quote using WLTP measurement for fuel and NEDC2 measurement for CO2 - in line with current industry practice.
+Let's get to the figures, which we'll quote using WLTP measurement for fuel and NEDC2 measurement for CO2.
 Bear in mind with all the engines that if you choose the optional 8-speed auto gearbox, you'll hit your efficiency readings by around 10% - which isn't the case if you go for a Volkswagen Group model with DSG auto transmission.
-The 1.0 EcoBoost petrol unit that most will choose comes in three forms with 85, 100 and 125PS, all of which return up to 48.7mpg on the combined cycle with respective CO2 readings of 110, 107 and 108g/km.
+The latest version of the 1.0-litre EcoBoost petrol unit that most choose gets increased injection pressure to facilitate efficiency.
+In mHEV mild hybrid form, this unit gets a lower compression ratio and a larger turbo.
+And the mHEV version has been embellished by a beefed-up starter/generator driven by a belt at the front of the engine that stores the energy harvested when you brake or decelerate in a tiny 48-volt lithium-ion battery secreted at the back of the car.
+That 1.0 EcoBoost petrol unit comes in three forms with 85, 100 and 125PS, all of which return up to 48.7mpg on the combined cycle with respective CO2 readings of 110, 107 and 108g/km.
 For the 1.5-litre EcoBoost petrol engine, the figures are up to 45.6mpg and up to 125g/km of CO2.
 Or 42.8mpg and up to 129g/km of CO2 for this engine in its uprated 182PS state of tune.
 What about the diesels?
 Well, for the 1.5 EcoBlue unit in its base 95PS state of tune, you're looking at up to 62.8mpg on the combined cycle and up to 96g/km of CO2.
 Or up to 61.4mpg and up to 97g/km with this engine in its 120PS state of tune.
 For completion, we'll also give you the figures for the 2.0-litre EcoBlue diesel variant - up to 56.5mpg and up to 117g/km.

 The Focus estate has always seemed a bit of an afterthought from Ford.
 It was neither big enough or buoyed by serious promotion and that hasn't and won't change, for the short term at least.
 What does seem to be changing, slowly but surely, is customer perceptions of estate cars in general.
 Maybe it's a backlash against suburban SUVs that once smacked of active lifestyles but now just scream shopping and school run.
 The estate car is quietly staging a revival.
 If you're looking for an estate car of this size, the fact remains that the Focus is one of the very best.
 It's not the biggest and nor is it the cheapest, but as an all-rounder it takes some beating.
 The smaller petrol and diesel engines are well worth a trip and in the shape of the sporty ST-Line variants, Ford offers a real Q-car to family buyers.
 A Focused estate - you might say.